Abdurrehman7452/Electricity-Demand-Forecasting-Dashboard-in-Machine-Learning/README.md

-# ⚡ VoltSight: Intelligent Electricity Demand Forecasting Dashboard
+# Intelligent Electricity Demand Forecasting Dashboard

-VoltSight is a web-based interactive dashboard that predicts electricity demand using machine learning models.
+As part of Data Mining project I and @Mxneeb made a web-based interactive dashboard that predicts electricity demand using machine learning models.
 It provides visual analytics, model comparisons, and insights into seasonal and weather-related demand patterns, making it ideal for energy analysts, researchers, and smart grid operators.

 ---